symfony/symfony-docs/components/event_dispatcher.rst

                     ['onKernelResponsePre', 10],
                     ['onKernelResponsePost', -10],
                 ],
-                OrderPlacedEvent::NAME => 'onStoreOrder',
-                // you can also subscribe this way if you pass only
-                // the event object as first argument and omit the second
+                // when using two arguments, the event and the event name OrderPlacedEvent::NAME => 'onStoreOrder',
-                // of the $dispatcher->dispatch method
-                OrderPlacedEvent::class => 'onStoreOrder',
+                // when using only one argument, the event (since Symfony 4.3+) OrderPlacedEvent::class => 'onStoreOrder',
             ];
         }